+Package name Remarks alsa-lib -

 Package name Remarks

-alsa-lib -

 audit-libs -

 dstat Required when using parallel scan.

+gdb Required to run FJQSS.

 glibc -

 glibc-32bit -

+iputils Required for Mirroring Controller.

+Required when using the installer, database multiplexing, and WebAdmin.
+The following JREs are available:

+JRE 8 - Oracle JRE

+Use update 31 or later of the 64-bit version.

+- OpenJDK Past the Java TCK (Technology Compatibility Kit)

 libicu Provides collation support.
 Install 52.

 libgcc -

 libmemcached Required when using Pgpool-II.

 libstdc++ -

 libtool-ltdl Required when using ODBC drivers.

-llvm Install version 5.0.x of llvm to run SQL with runtime compilation (just-in-time compilation) and add the directory where the shared library libLLVM -5.0.so is located to the environment variable LD_LIBRARY_PATH.
+llvm Versions 7.0.x, or 5.0.x of llvm is required to run SQL with runtime compilation (just-in-time compilation).

+Install the package that contains libLLVM-7.so, or libLLVM-5.0.x and add the directory where the libLLVM-7.so, or libLLVM-5.0.x is located to the environment variable LD_LIBRARY_PATH.

+For example, "libLLVM7" published with SLES12-SP5-Updates includes libLLVM.so.7.

+By default, version 5.0.x is used.

+If you use a version other than 5.0.x, specify the version you want to use in the jit_provider parameter in postgresql.conf.

+For example, use llvmjit-vsn7 when using version 7.0.x.

 FUJITSU Enterprise Postgres 12 uses runtime compilation by default.
 If you do not want to use runtime compilation, turn off the jit parameter in postgresql.conf.
 You do not need to install llvm if you turn off the jit parameter.

 Failure to install llvm without turning off the jit parameter may result in an error when executing SQL.For more information about runtime compilation, see "Just-in-Time Compilation (JIT)" in "PostgreSQL Documentation".

 LLVM-libs Install version 5.0.2 or later.

-Package name Remarks

 ncurses-libs -

 net-tools -

 nss-softokn-freebl -

-Oracle JRE 8 Required when using the installer or database multiplexing.
-Use update 31 or later of the 64-bit version.

 pam Required when using PAM authentication.

+Package name Remarks

 perl-libs Required when using PL/Perl.
 Install 5.16.

 python3 Required when using PL/Python based on Python 3.
 Install 3.7.x.

+rsync Required when using Pgpool-II.

 sysstat Required when using FJQSS.
 Set up the sar command after installation.

 tcl Required when using PL/Tcl.
 Install 8.6.

 unzip -

 xz-libs -

 zlib -